Professor of New Testament

 Many people complain that they say the same things again and again to their children or partners and yet they still remain the same.
 Their words are falling on deaf ears.
 Nouwen relates this reality with the law of supply and demand.
 When the supply of words is greater that the demand for them, words becomes cheap!

 The second reading for today tells us that in the past God spoke a lot through the prophets.
-Maybe he saw that his words are failing on deaf e
+Maybe he saw that his words are failing on deaf ears.

 Now he decides to speak differently: he sends us his Son, the eternal Word made flesh.
 Powerful word.
 Timothy Radcliffe, the former master general of the Order of Preachers or the Dominicans, invites us to observe adults talking to infants.
 He wonders why adults talk to infants who cannot understand them.
 Radcliffe says that they talk to infants not to communicate ideas, not to solicit bright insights, but to give life to them.
 Indeed, infants become alive when adults talk to them.